thoughtworks-jumpstart/guides/docs/delivering-software/ci-cd.md

 ### Benefits

 1. With incremental changes in code, we can easily identify the necessary changes needs to be done in the deployment pipeline for a successful deployment.
-2. Fast feedback from user and state holders, more ofthan than not, we might build a system that we thought will help the user but it actually doesn't.
+2. Fast feedback from user and state holders, more often than not, we might build a system that we thought will help the user but it actually doesn't.
 Fast deployment cycle allow companies to get feedback from the use faster.